smartdevicelink/sdl_evolution/proposals/NNNN-add-generic-hmi-plugin-support.md

 While ideally each of the HMI components would be isolated, there are a number of places where one component will need information from other components.
 For that reason, we will need to define a messaging scheme for HMI-specific messages which can be sent between components.
 These messages can be routed using the message broker as well.

-Each message would include the `Plugin` prefix and can include a `destination` parameters if targeting a specific component.
+Each message would include the `Plugin` prefix and can include a `destination` parameter if targeting a specific component.

 A few examples of the potential messages that would be needed: